GandhiCloudLab/waiops-330-vpc-vpn/26-accessing-openshift-via-cli/readme.md

 This document explains about how to access OpenShift installed in VPC via CLI.

-- Accessing OpenShift via CLI from Virtual Server

-This document is based on https://pages.github.ibm.com/hdm-swat/guides/vpn-secured-cluster/

 ## PreRequisite

 The following are required as a prereq for proceeding with this document.